Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Apply a sociological and critical lens for the analysis of the construction and representation of race, ethnicity, nationhood, gender, sexuality and class
+1. Apply a sociological and critical lens for the analysis of the construction and representation of race, ethnicity, nationhood, gender, sexuality, and class.

-2. Demonstrate reflective written communication skills and conversational skills on difficult topics, considering personal differences and multiple perspectives respectfully
+2. Demonstrate reflective written communication skills and conversational skills on difficult topics, considering personal differences and multiple perspectives respectfully.

-5. Gain a deeper understanding of your own assumptions about "race" and racism
+5. Gain a deeper understanding of your own assumptions about "race" and racism.

-6. Learn key concepts and theories of race and racism drawn from the fields of Sociology, Critical Race Theory, gender and feminist studies, and decolonization studies
+6. Learn key concepts and theories of race and racism drawn from the fields of Sociology, Critical Race Theory, gender and feminist studies, and decolonization studies.

-7. Utilize an intersectional approach to analyze the experiences of various social groups
+7. Utilize an intersectional approach to analyze the experiences of various social groups.

 SOCY 273 Social Psychology Units: 3.00